Scintillating Cyprus Holidays 2017 / 2018

-Ayia Napa is considered one of the most vibrant and chaotic party hubs in the whole of Europe, drawing large crowds of youngsters in search of revelry in the summer sunshine, as well as cheap drinks, top clubs and bustling bars.
-If you’re after a place to dance and drink, you’ll never run out of fun things to do in Cyprus, especially in this particular resort once the sun has set.
-Beach parties and beach bar crawls are a common occurrence every night around Ayia Napa, while the mass of music, lights and crowds found in The Square are likely to facilitate your party needs on the island.
+Ayia Napa, located in the Larnaca region, is considered one of the most vibrant and lively party hubs in the whole of Europe, drawing large crowds in search of long days and nights in the summer sunshine, as well as cheap drinks, top clubs and bustling bars.
+If you’re after a place to dance and drink, you’ll be at home in Ayia Napa, especially once the sun has set.
+Beach parties and beach bar-crawls along the popular Nissi Beach carry on well into the early hours, while the mass of music, lights and crowds found in The Square are sure to keep you going until the sun comes up!

 Larnaca is a bit more chilled out than Ayia Napa, but the popular Finikoudes Beach is lined with a palm-fringed promenade and a host of restaurants and bars, and Paphos boasts its own array of hangout spots for the more casual party-goer.